 Part of the mitochondrial content of a tissue is lost during preparation of isolated mitochondria.
-The fraction of mitochondria in the isolate is expressed as mitochondrial recovery.
-At a high mitochondrial recovery the sample of isolated mitochondria is more representative of the total mitochondrial population than in preparations characterized by low recovery.
-Determination of the mitochondrial recovery and yield is based on measurement of the concentration of a mitochondrial marker in the tissue homogenate, $C{mtE,thom}$, which simultaneously provides information on the specific mitochondrial density in the sample.
+The fraction of isolated mitochondria obtained from a tissue sample is expressed as mitochondrial recovery.
+At a high mitochondrial recovery the fraction of isolated mitochondria is more representative of the total mitochondrial population than in preparations characterized by low recovery.
+Determination of the mitochondrial recovery and yield is based on measurement of the concentration of a mitochondrial marker in the stock of isolated mitochondria, $C{mtE,stock}$, and crude tissue homogenate, $C{mtE,thom}$, which simultaneously provides information on the specific mitochondrial density in the sample, D{mtE} (Table 4).